The Brigham-Kanner Property Rights Prize has been awarded to many of the nation's leading property rights scholars.

 Professor Carol M. Rose is the Ashby Lohse Chair in Water and Natural Resources at the University of Arizona James E. Rogers College of Law.
 Prior to joining the faculty at Arizona, she was the Gordon Bradford Tweedy Professor of Law and Organization at Yale University Law School.
 She has authored numerous articles and several books, including Perspectives on Property Law (Aspen 2d ed.
 1995, 3d ed.
 2002) (co-author, with Bruce Ackerman & Robert Ellickson) and Property and Persuasion: Essays on the History, Theory, and Rhetoric of Ownership (Westview Press 1994).

-Justice Sandra Day O’Connor received the 2011 prize at the eighth annual conference, which was held in Beijing.
+Justice Sandra Day O’Connor was honored with the 2011 prize at the eighth annual conference, which was held in Beijing.
 The 2011 conference was co-sponsored by Tsinghua University School of Law and was a featured event during the university’s celebration of the 100th anniversary of its founding.

 Justice O’Connor served as an associate justice of the Supreme Court from 1981 to 2006.
 She became chancellor of the College of William & Mary following her retirement from the judiciary.
 In May 2010, the William & Mary Law School faculty awarded her its highest honor, the Marshall-Wythe Medallion, in recognition of her exceptional accomplishments and leadership.
 Justice O’Connor served as an Arizona assistant attorney general from 1965 to 1969, when she was appointed to a vacancy in the Arizona Senate.
 In 1974, she ran successfully for trial judge, a position she held until she was appointed to the Arizona Court of Appeals in 1979.
 Eighteen months later, on July 7, 1981, President Ronald Reagan nominated her to the Supreme Court.
 In September 1981, she became the Court’s 102nd justice and its first female member.